 image credits: Gisela Beer, Nigel Pugh

 I was lucky enough to have been approached by Anahita Ghazvinizadeh to act in her short film Needle.
-The film maps a moment in time with a girl whose family going through a divorce.
+The film maps a moment in time with a girl whose family is going through a divorce.
 The simple act of piercing her ears takes on greater meaning.
+I play the mother.
 The film recently won the Cannes Film Festival Cinefoundation Prize, the highest award for a student filmmaker, and has screened in many other film festivals.